carlsednaoui/coderdojo-nyc-curriculum/space-adventure/lesson-3/instructions.md

 ```

 ## Part 3 - How powerful is your ship?
-One last piece remains, we need to create a constant for the ship's thrust.
+To keep track of the ship's thrust we'll use another constant.

 `var THRUST = 10;`

-This is what our `keydown` function looks like now
+This is what our `keydown` function looks like now.
+Notice that we're now using `shipVelocity` as opposed to `shipAltitude` which we were using in [lesson-2](../lesson-2).

 ```js
 $('body').on('keydown',